miayam/miayam/src/statics/miayam.md

 A starter project to rebuild [miayam.io](https://miayam.io) from the ground up using `Eleventy` and friends.
 It is a foundation on which new [miayam.io](https://miayam.io) will be built.
-Removing Jekyll entirely from the code base :shit:.
+Removing Jekyll entirely from the code base 💩.

 What I need for a brutalist blog site:
 - A simple design, component based design that's easy to change and work with.